We recently revealed how dirty car interiors really are, and how well they harbour bacteria and viruses – including COVID-19.

 The other plus points are well-known.
 Burning calories will keep you healthy, and a bit of exercise releases good endorphins.
 A good mood, made better by clear morning or evening roads.
 A win-win.

 Work in the city?
 Break up your commute by leaving your car on the outskirts, then walking or taking public transport.
 It could save you time, money (depending on where you are) and boost your mood.
-A bit more exercise is never a bad thing.
+A bit more exercise is rarely a bad thing.

 Give yourself enough time

-Needless to say, a rushed drive is a stressful drive.
-And you’re more likely to make poor decisions behind the wheel.
+Needless to say, a rushed drive is a stressful drive – and you’re more likely to make poor decisions behind the wheel.
 Get ahead of the traffic, roadworks and any other obstacles by leaving with time to spare.

 Keep your car tidy